authelia/authelia/docs/features/2fa/security-key.md

 # Security Keys

-**Authelia** supports hardware-based second factors leveraging security keys like [YubiKey]'s.
+**Authelia** supports hardware-based second factors leveraging FIDO2 and Webauthn compatible security keys like [YubiKey]'s.

 Security keys are among the most secure second factor.
 This method is already supported by many major applications and platforms like Google, Facebook, Github, some banks, and much more...

 <p align="center">
   <img src="../../images/yubikey.jpg" width="150">
 </p>

 Normally, the protocol requires your security key to be enrolled on each site before being able to authenticate with it.
 Since Authelia provides Single Sign-On, your users will need to enroll their device only once to get access to all your applications.

 <p align="center">
   <img src="../../images/REGISTER-U2F.png" width="400">
 </p>

 After having successfully passed the first factor, select *Security Key* method and click on *Register device* link.
 This will send you an email to verify your identity.

 *NOTE: This e-mail has likely been sent to the mailbox at https://mail.example.com:8080/ if you're testing Authelia.*

 Confirm your identity by clicking on **Register** and you'll be asked to touch the token of your security key to complete the enrollment.

-Upon successful enrollment, you can authenticate using your security key by simply touching the token again when requested:
+Upon successful enrollment, you can authenticate using your security key by simply touching the token again when
+requested:

 <p align="center">
   <img src="../../images/2FA-U2F.png" width="400">